| CloserLook > Romans > Romans 4:1-3 |

 |||

-You've probably heard the saying "it's always darkest before the dawn."
+You have probably heard the saying, "It's always darkest before the dawn."
 Well, that certainly was the case in our last lesson.
 As you will remember, the whole problem revolved around righteousness.
-God, who is completely righteous, can not lower His standards, and man, who is completely sinful, can not improve his.
-It was then, that Jesus Christ stepped in, to do the impossible.
+God, who is completely righteous, cannot lower His standards, and man, who is completely sinful, cannot improve his.
+It was then that Jesus Christ stepped in to do the impossible.
 Yes,"--- once in the end of the world hath he appeared to put away sin by the sacrifice of himself."
-Heb.
-9:26 And because "the wages of sin is death", the only way that it could be "put away", once and for all, is that its penalty be paid in full.
+Hebrews 9:26 And because "the wages of sin is death," the only way that it could be "put away" once and for all was that its penalty be paid in full.
 And that's exactly what happened.
 As the Son of God hung between heaven and earth, His Heavenly Father "made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him."
-2 Cor.
-5:21 ~ ~ ~ ~ ~ ~ The little
+2 Corinthians 5:21 ~ ~ ~ ~ ~ ~ The little

 word "made" which appears